Stefan Heße: Priestly celibacy

 When asked in a May 2015 interview if celibacy is a disincentive for young men considering the priesthood, Heße responded:It is; many young people object [to it].
 For me, celibacy is more of a liberation and an expression that I put everything on this one card, namely God.When asked if celibacy was a relief for him, he said:Yes, because I believe freedom does not consist of me leaving everything open and free and undetermined, but instead that I choose and commit myself.
 Analogously, that is also the case in marriage.

 Pope Francis

 In a May 2015 interview, Heße said that he thinks Pope Francis is a "fascinating person, pioneering the way for the Church and today's world.
-Even evangelical Christians say, 'this is my Pope.'"
+Even evangelical Christians say, 'this is my pope.'"

 Prayer

 In a May 2015 interview with Norbert Vojta, Heße commented that "one of the best forms of prayer for me is silence."
 When asked to elaborate, he stated that:

 "Prayer is having a relationship with God.
 I cannot have a relationship with God when I talk nonstop.
 Sometimes, I see couples in love who are overjoyed, and just hug. ...I can retreat into silence, into my soul.
 This is one of the most important parts of prayer that only comes to me with time, and then I come to God."

-When asked how long he prayed every day, Heße said "30 seconds."
-The reporters were all astonished at his response, so he explained by saying "but for those 30 seconds I have to prepare for half an hour.